adrianpintilie/EminescuAI/README.md

 # EminescuAI - LLaMA Fine-tuning Project

 A project for fine-tuning LLaMA models to generate text in the style of the influent Romanian poet Mihai Eminescu.
-One complete trained model on Llama can be found here: https://huggingface.co/adrianpintilie/EminescuAI
+One complete trained model on Llama can be found here: https://huggingface.co/adrianpintilie/EminescuAI and https://huggingface.co/adrianpintilie/EminescuAI-70B

 ## Prerequisites